Residents are being allowed to return to their homes

 This gives FEMA the authority to “identify, mobilize, and provide, at its discretion, equipment and resources necessary to alleviate the effects of the emergency,” the White House said.

 California Gov. Jerry Brown had made the requests for federal assistance.

 White House press secretary Sean Spicer cited the situation with the dam as “a textbook example of why we need to pursue a major infrastructure package in Congress.
 Dams, bridges, roads and all ports around the country have fallen into disrepair.”

 The Oroville Dam, the tallest dam in the United States, provides flood control in the area.
-While the dam itself has no structural issues, the two spillways that prevent water from overflowing both have damage.
+It was constructed in 1960.
+While the dam itself has no structural issues, the two spillways that prevent water from overflowing have been damaged.

 The main spillway, has a giant crater almost the size of a football field and at least 40 feet deep.
 It’s being used to drain the lake at a rate of 100,000 cubic feet per second in an effort to reduce the water level.
 Normal flows down the main spillway are about 55,000 cubic feet per second.

 The emergency spillway, which is an embankment, is a last resort and was used for the first time in its 48-year history on Saturday.